What Is Voluntary Excess?

-To keep the explanation brief, voluntary excess is an amount that you would have to pay to your insurer when you make a claim.
-This type of excess is not compulsory, and you can determine the fee that you would like to comply with.
+To keep the explanation brief, voluntary excess is an amount that you would have to pay to your insurer when you make a claim in addition to the compulsory excess.

-For example, if you make a claim for £1,000 and you have agreed to a voluntary excess amount of £250, then the car insurance provider will keep the first £250 and £750 will be payable to you.
+For example, if you make a claim for £1,000 and you have agreed to a voluntary excess amount of £50 and a compulsory excess of £50, then the car insurance provider will keep the first £100 (£50+£50) and £900 will be payable to you.

 Compulsory excess is set by your insurance provider.
 This excess amount cannot be changed and will be deducted from a claim that exceeds the excess total.